endor-force/home-assistant-garo-chargebox/README.md

 * Utility sensors that collect and calculate stats for usage per month and day..

-*Note:* for chargebox with software version earlier than v1.3.1 you need to format the urls like this instead:
+*Note:* for chargebox with software version earlier than v1.3.1 you need to format the urls differently, update of the box is recommended:
 ```
 http://192.168.xxx.yyy:2222/rest/chargebox/mode
 http://192.168.xxx.yyy:2222/rest/chargebox/status
 ```

-Switch to control the state/availability for the box (update with your IP accordingly)
+Switch to control the state/availability for the box (update with your IP or hostname accordingly):
+Below format is confirmed for v 1.3.1 and later.

 ```
 switch: